yodra/woffu-hours/README.md

 - TOTAL_MONTH: number of total month you need to fill
 - INI_HOUR: The hour you want fill as **the initial hour in your day**
 - END_HOUR: The hour you want fill as **the end hour in your day**
+- WOFFU_URL: The url you use to login in Woffu

 🙋‍♀ **️Remember**: The total hours between the initial and end hour can't be greater than 8h